Best worst method

-Best Worst Method (BWM) is a multi-criteria decision-making (MCDM) method which was proposed by Dr. Jafar Rezaei in 2015.
+Best Worst Method (BWM) is a multi-criteria decision-making (MCDM) method that was proposed by Dr. Jafar Rezaei in 2015.
 The method is used to evaluate a set of alternatives with respect to a set of decision criteria.
-The BWM is based on a systematic pairwise comparison of the decision criteria.
+The BWM is based on pairwise comparisons of the decision criteria.
 That is, after identifying the decision criteria by the decision-maker (DM), two criteria are selected by the DM: the best criterion and the worst criterion.
-The best criterion is the one which has the most important role in making the decision, while the worst criterion has the opposite role.
+The best criterion is the one that has the most important role in making the decision, while the worst criterion has the opposite role.
 The DM then gives his/her preferences of the best criterion over all the other criteria and also his/her preferences of all the criteria over the worst criterion using a number from a predefined scale (e.g. 1 to 9).
 These two sets of pairwise comparisons are used as input for an optimization problem, the optimal results of which are the weights of the criteria.
-The salient feature of the BWM is that it uses a structured way to generate the pairwise comparisons which leads to reliable results.
+The salient feature of the BWM is that it uses a structured way to generate pairwise comparisons which leads to reliable results.